Historical black/white shot of Blacks marching for equal rights, integration

 2022

-The Supreme Court plans to revisit affirmative action in higher education and race-conscious admission practices in a pair of cases involving Harvard University and the University of North Carolina.
+The Supreme Court plans to review affirmative action in higher education in cases involving Harvard and the University of North Carolina.

 Related: School Spotlight: 7 Non-HBCUs That Support Black Students

 Interested in learning about important people in the history of Black culture more in-depth?
-Check out our Heroes of History articles on 5 Unsung Black Male Figures and 5 Inspiring Black Female Figures.
+Check out our Heroes of History article on 5 Unsung Black Male Figures.

 Like what you’re reading?